oelu/cheatsheets/lua.md

 # LUA
-* Some Notes from the crash course at: http://luatut.com/crash_course.html
+* Some Notes from the crash course at: http://luatut.com/crash_course.html and http://www.lua.org

 <!-- toc -->
 * [Function Definition](#function-definition)